otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Interactive DAKE

-As previously stated, user profiles, prekey profiles and prekey messages submissions (publishing) have to be authenticated.
+As previously stated, user profiles, prekey profiles and prekey messages submissions to the Prekey Server have to be authenticated.
 If they are not authenticated, then malicious users can perform denial-of-service attacks.
 To preserve the deniability of the overall OTRv4 protocol, they are authenticated using a DAKEZ [\[3\]](#references) exchange between the publisher and the Prekey